boblefrag/mustachebox/README.md

 ## Description

 Mustache Box is a set of utilities to help you presenting graph of various data in a Django Project.
-Data can come from whaterver source you want :
+Data can come from whatever source you want :

 * Distant API
 * Couchdb databases